zilliztech/codelabs/codelabs/get-started-with-vector-db-5/index.md

 In this tutorial, we'll analyze the components of a modern indexer before going over two of the simplest and most basic indexing strategies - flat indexing and inverted file (IVF) indexes.
 Knowledge of these two index types will be critical as we progress into the next couple of tutorials.

-## Vector indexes in Milvus
-Duration: 1

-Milvus uses [Facebook AI Similarity Search](https://github.com/facebookresearch/faiss) (FAISS) as one of the key index-building libraries, along with [Hnswlib](https://github.com/nmslib/hnswlib) and [Annoy](https://github.com/spotify/annoy).
-As mentioned in the previous tutorial, Milvus builds on top of these libraries to provide a full-fledged database, complete with all the usual database features and a consistent user-level API.

-If you're already familiar with FAISS, many of the concepts introduced here and in the next couple of tutorials may already be familar to you.

 ## Indexing basics
 Duration: 2

 You may have noticed this after going through the previous tutorial, but there are, broadly speaking, four different types of vector search algorithms: _hash-based_ (e.g. locality-sensitive hashing), _tree-based_ (e.g. ANNOY), _cluster-based_ (e.g. product quantization), and _graph-based_ (e.g. HNSW).
 Different types of algorithms work better for varying types of vector data, but all of them help speed up the vector search process at the cost of a bit of accuracy/recall.

 One key detail that often goes overlooked with vector search is the capability to combine many vector search algorithms together.
-Within a vector database, a full vector index is generally composed of three distinct components:
+Within a vector database, a full vector search index is generally composed of three distinct components:
 1) an optional __pre-processing__ step where vectors may be reduced or optimized prior to indexing,
 2) a required __primary__ step which is the core algorithm used for indexing, and
 3) an optional __secondary__ step where vectors may be quantized or hashed to further improve search speeds.